 The NTNU Digital Transformation initiative

-Industrialized societies are increasingly exposed to disruptive changes caused by application of a broad array of digital technologies.
-This digital transformation opens a wealth of opportunities and it exposes us to several societal challenges.
+The digital transformation our society undergos lead to disruptive changes, opens a wealth of opportunities and exposes us to several societal challenges.

 Autonomous all-electric passenger ferries for urban water transport (Autoferry)